 You can use all kinds of veggies in your Farinata, but I was inspired by Joe Yonan who made a farinata with butternut squash.
 This is the perfect fall and winter vegetable, and I had some just waiting to be used up.
 I tweaked his recipe only slightly: I reduced the oil, and I used sage instead of parsley, because the sage in my yard is still producing delicious silver-gray foliage, and because sage and butternut are magical together.

 To make a good Farinata, you need a good cast-iron skillet, and, of course, I used my favorite one.
 The cast-iron is important because you begin the cooking process on the stove-top and finish it in the oven, and no pan can do that job with as much versatility as a cast-iron one.

-- 2 1/2 cups butternut squash cut into a small dice (be sure to peel your squash first)
+- 2 1/2 cups butternut squash, peeled and cut into a small dice

 - 1 1/2 cups chickpea or garbanzo bean flour or besan

 - 1 tbsp chopped sage

 - Place the chickpea flour in a bowl and trickle in half the water, whisking as you go, to make a smooth paste.
 Then add the remaining water and whisk well.
 The batter should have the consistency of a thin pancake batter.
 Word of caution-- don't try and flip this by adding the chickpea flour into the water-- it will take you forever to break up the lumps.